fcarnevale/LoveHate/README.md

+# Love/Hate
-# Love/Hate (Inspired by Gary Bernhardt's Sucks/Rocks)
+*(Inspired by Gary Bernhardt's Sucks/Rocks)*

+Working on this to practice TDD and system design.

+*Work in progress...*